peinser/semver/README.md

 2. Run the test suite locally.
 3. Run the test suite using the stable environment.
 4. Let GitHub Actions run the test suite using the stable environment.

-### a note about dev environments

-It is almost inescapable that developers have to understand and manage their environments, and this can be a pain ... even for small projects.
-And it is often a source of subtle errors.
-If everything was "auto-magic", "batteries included"; then who--if not the dev's--is going to do the work to provide the batteries and magic?

-But there are helpers available.
-One of them mentioned above is [`asdf`](https://asdf-vm.com/).
-Plugins for `bats` and `shellcheck` are available meaning that you can use `asdf` to set up your `semver` test environment as you wish: the current stable versions, exploratory versions, or surely one day the next stable versions.